ijijn/roguelike/book/src/chapter_41.md

 ![Screenshot](./c41-s6.jpg).

-## Revisiting draw_map for progressive map rendering.
+## Revisiting draw_map for progressive map rendering

 If you keep the huge map, open `main.rs` and set `const SHOW_MAPGEN_VISUALIZER : bool = false;` to `true` - congratulations, you just crashed the game!
 That's because we never adjusted the `draw_map` function that we are using to verify map creation to handle maps of any size other than the original.
 Oops.
 This does bring up a problem: on an ASCII terminal we can't simply render the whole map and scale it down to fit.
 So we'll settle for rendering a portion of the map.